sanworks/bpod-rig/docs/source/dev.rst

 Development Setup
 =================

 Here you can find the recommended developemnt setup.
-The ``bpod-rig`` repository is shipped as a Jetbrains PyCharm project.
+The ``bpod-rig`` repository is shipped as a JetBrains PyCharm project.

 Install UV